exercism/v3/languages/csharp/reference/implementing-a-concept-exercise.md

 ## Step 1: adding track-specific files

 The track-specific files should be designed to help the student learn the exercise's concepts.
+For all

 The following C#-specific files must be created (not necessarily in this order):

 ### Create `<NAME>.cs` file

 **Purpose:** Provide a stub implementation.

-- The stub code implementation should compile.
-The only exception is for syntax that we want a student to define themselves, like class, enum or property syntax.
+- The stub implementation's code should compile.
+The only exception is for exercises that introduce syntax we _want_ a student to define themselves, like how to define a class or property.
 In this case, insert a descriptive TODO comment instead of providing stub code (see [this example][todo]).
 - Stub methods should throw a `NotImplementedException` which message contains the method to implement (see [this example][not-implemented]).
-- The code should be as simple as possible.
-- Only use language features introduced by the exercise's prerequisites (and their prerequisites, and so on).

-For more information, [watch this video][video-stub-file] and check [this example stub file][stub-file].
+For more information, please read [this in-depth description][stub-file], [watch this video][video-stub-file] and check [this example stub file][example-stub-file].

 ### Create `<NAME>Tests.cs` file